spekulatius/PHPScraper/websites/examples/outline.md

 ## Export the Outline with Paragraphs

-The following method works in a similar manner as `outline`, but it does include any paragraphs as part of the returned array:
+The following method works in a similar manner as `outline`, but it also includes any paragraphs as part of the returned array:

 ```php
 $web = new \spekulatius\phpscraper();